Child Benefit & the High Income Child Benefit Charge (HICBC) 2026/27: The Complete Guide

 Even small increases in pension contributions via salary sacrifice can have outsized effects: you save Income Tax, save National Insurance, preserve your Child Benefit, and build your pension — all at the same time.
 For earners in the 60% tax trap, the combined savings can exceed £6,000 per year.

-Use our UK Salary Calculator to model your exact salary and pension scenarios.
-Enter your gross income, adjust your pension contributions, and see in real time how much Child Benefit you can preserve.
+Enter your income in our salary & HICBC calculator to see exactly how much Child Benefit you can preserve by adjusting your pension.
 For more strategies to maximise your take-home pay, see our full guide.